 We could seriously chow down on this all-you-can-eat buffet of free stuff all day.
 My list is just a little sample of all the great resources that are available on Teachers Pay Teachers, but I hope our free spree today got you set up with a bunch of printables and other freebies that will help you throughout this new school year!

-(Update!
-02/01/2018: If you loved these freebies, check out my more recent post with over 40 MORE free TpT products for your school library!)
+(UPDATE 07/13/24: If you loved these freebies, check out four more recent posts with lists to MORE free products for your school library: here, here, here, and here!)

 *A huge “thank you!” to the Teachers Pay Teachers teacher-authors who gave me permission to include their resources in this list!*